NUKnightLab/git-deploy/README.md

 Default: `~/.vault_password`.
 File which contains the password for decrypting Ansible vault files located in the vault directory.

+**GIT_DEPLOY_VERSION**
+The default behavior is for git-deploy to use the currently checked-out branch of the git-deploy repository.
+For projects configured for a specific git-deploy branch, specify the version branch with this variable

 ## Project organization and operations requirements